denniskigen/ampath-forms/pages/docs/core-concepts/questions.md

   ![Historical expressions](/screens/historical-expressions.png)

 - `hide`: You can use this to define logic for hiding a question based on certain conditions.
 To do so, you provide a JavaScript expression that evaluates to a boolean value.
+Read more about hiding fields in the [Hiding fields](/docs/conditional-rendering) guide.

   ```json
   {